oliverfields/overtake/README.md

 # GPG

-GPG is a large field, that is worth reading up on as it is central to using overtake, but please look elsewhere for enlightenment.
+GPG is a large field, that is worth reading up on as it is central to using overtake, but please look elsewhere for more worthwhile gpg enlightenment.

 ## Creating a GPG key